 If you are a golfing fanatic, Hua Hin is the perfect holiday destination, as some of the best golf courses in Thailand are within striking distance of Hua Hin, which is a picturesque coastal town about 3 hours’ drive from Bangkok, heading south.
 The following courses are what we feel the best in the area of Hua Hin, in no particular order.

 - Banyan Golf Club – Opened in 2008, the Banyan has taken the golfing world by storm, with elevated greens, sloping fairways and perilous bunkers.
 The course was built on an old pineapple plantation, with mountains to the west and the coast to the east, and the scenery is breath-taking.
 Fast greens and lush fairways await the golfing visitor, and watch out for the water traps, which are positioned well and will likely draw at least one ball into the water, never to be seen again.
+Appropriate grip and the perfect golf shaft are a must at this course.

 - Black Mountain Golf Club – Some would say this is the best course in the country, and it would be hard to disagree, with 27 holes that are more than a little challenging on a course that was designed by Europeans.
 Black Mountain sits about 12km west of the town of Hua Hin, and with so many great hotels and resorts, you could book a hotel in Prachinburi and be able to reach many great courses over a week or ten days.